HDFGroup/vol-log-based/doc/api.md

     + This function returns `0` on success.
 Fail otherwise.

 ### H5Pget_meta_zip
-The function `H5Pget_meta_zip` gets the metadata comrpession setting in a file access property list.
+The function `H5Pget_meta_zip` gets the metadata compression setting in a file access property list.

 #### Usage:
 ```c